ttxrik/Quadratic-Nth-Term-Calculator/README.md

 # Quadratic Nth Term Calculator
 This is a program I made to show ada sixth-form during my interview, to hopefully get accepted.
 The program will calculate the formula for any quadratic sequence using the algebra method.
 (This is my first proper program in Java!)

-Install the Executables folder if you would like to run the program.
-The jar file is for any device or operating system; it requires the Java Runtime Environment.
+To run the program, you will need the [Java runtime environment.](https://java.com/en/download/)  This program will only work on the command line / terminal as there is no GUI.
+However, I did make a batch file that you can run directly (but only works on Windows).
+If you would like to run the program on any device, download the jar file and move it somewhere, go into the terminal / command line of your operating system, change the directory into the path of the jar file and type: 'java -jar "Quadratic Nth Term Calculator.jar"'.
+Then the program should execute correctly.
-To run the file, go to command prompt, cd into the jar file's directory, and run the command: java -jar "Quadratic Nth Term Calculator.jar".
-If you're on windows, you can simply run the batch file (it must be in the same directory/folder as the jar file).
+If you're on a Windows operating system and too lazy to do all of that, download the entire Runnables file, and run the "Quadratic Nth Term Calculator.bat".
+(Make sure that the jar file and the batch file are both in the same directory for the batch file to execute correctly).
+I might make a graphical user interface in the future, if I have time.

 ![image](https://user-images.githubusercontent.com/28353935/38515778-1b167768-3c2d-11e8-9bbe-8fdb2514c02b.png)